 Pupils will be able to return to school after their first negative test.
 Those who test positive will self-isolate, helping to reduce transmission of the virus and keeping other pupils and students in face-to-face education.

-After the first two weeks, they will be offered home testing kits and asked to test themselves on a twice weekly basis.
+Pupils are asked to test themselves on a twice weekly basis.
 Some children and young people may be able to administer the test themselves with adult supervision.

 Testing is encouraged and your child’s school or college should work with you to help your child understand and participate in the tests.
 However, testing is not compulsory, and the school cannot require your child to be tested before being allowed back to school.